microsoft/mona-saas/docs/README.md

 ## Can I customize the test subscription that Mona generates?

 Yes you can.
 Through the test landing page (`/test`) you can use query string parameters to override properties on the test subscription that is generated allowing you to test very specific subscription scenarios.

 The table below contains the query string parameters that are available for you to use.

+### Parameters

 | Parameter | Description |
 | --- | --- |